GaloRomero/galoromero.github.io/content/authors/admin/_index.md

     date_end: '2025-04-01'
     summary: |2-
       Responsibilities include:
-      - PostgreSQL relational database development
+      - Development of relational databases using PostgreSQL
       - Creation and implementation of web mapping applications with [Leaflet](https://leafletjs.com/)
-      - RDF and INSPIRE metadata generation and management
+      - Generation and management of RDF and INSPIRE-compliant metadata
-      - Design and maintenance of online databases using Bootstrap Table, HTML5 and CSS3
+      - Design and maintenance of online databases using Bootstrap Table, HTML5, and CSS3
-      - Perform statistical and spatial analysis using the R programming language
+      - Statistical and spatial analysis using the R programming language
-      - Data management and analysis with Pandas and Numpy in Python
+      - Data management and analysis with Pandas and NumPy in Python
-      - Spatial data management with GeoPandas in Python
+      - Spatial data processing with GeoPandas in Python
-      - Data visualisation with Matplotlib and Seaborn in Python
+      - Data visualisation using Matplotlib and Seaborn in Python
-      - Implemented data processing in [Snowflake](https://www.snowflake.com/es/) using advanced SQL, with a focus on cleaning, transforming, and efficiently modeling large-scale datasets
+      - Large-scale data processing in [Snowflake](https://www.snowflake.com/es/) using advanced SQL, with a focus on cleaning, transforming, and efficiently modelling datasets
-      - Teaching Computer Applications and Statistics at the [Universidad de Sevilla](https://www.us.es/)
+      - University teaching experience in Computer Applications and Statistics
   - position: R&D Technician
     company_name: European Commission
     company_url: 'https://commission.europa.eu/index_en'